faustinoaq/crystal-windows-installer/README.md

 # Crystal executable on bash on Windows

 The goal of this project is to create a Crystal Installer for Windows.
-Currently Crystal doesn't support Windows yet, however this installer uses batch files to call Linux binaries avaliables on WSL, inspired by https://github.com/watzon/wsl-proxy.
+Currently Crystal doesn't support Windows, however this installer uses batch files to call Linux binaries avaliables on WSL, inspired by https://github.com/watzon/wsl-proxy.

 WSL (Windows Subsystem for Linux) allows you to run Linux inside of Windows 10 without the need for a Virtual Machine.